BA, English, University of Texas A-M, 2011; MA, Media Arts and Worship, Dallas Theological Seminary, Current Student

 What do you do on your day off?

 Spend time with my husband.
 Go to rehearsal for my contemporary ballet company.
-Play with my dog at the park.
 Study.
+Go to White Rock Lake.

 What are your favorite foods?